Christopher-Peterson/hybrid_methylation/alignment_experiments/README.md

 # ToDo:

-Sanity checks with IGV viewer Lambda Spike?
+Sanity checks with IGV viewer Try using igvtools to automatically get the “count” of reads at each point, then export them to somethin inR.
+Lambda Spike?

 SNPsplit